ADVANCED PHOTO: FIELDWORK: VSAR 440

 We also will explore the work of contemporary digital artists and photographers and their documentary and experimental uses of digital media.
 In addition, you will be attending a photographic exhibitions at MOPA, the Museum of Photographic Arts in Balboa Park, shortly after February 4.

-The class is conducted as a workshop: all students must participate actively and consistently.
-Part of the class will be devoted to the work of contemporary photographers, and to the development and discussion of your projects.
+The class is conducted as a workshop and a fieldwork class.
+All students must participate actively and consistently.
+The class will be devoted to fieldwork excursions, to examining the work of contemporary photographers, and to the development and discussion of your photo projects and portfolio.

 4 Feb, 2017 – 29 May, 2017